billythegoat356/Specter/README.md

 <br>
 <strong>- You have around 1/10 chance for your obfuscated code to cause an error (I don't know why).
 If it does, please obfuscate it again</strong>
 <br>
 <strong>- Isn't compatible with all Python versions.
-If you obfuscate a file with Python3.9, it will work for all the versions under Python3.10.
-But if you obfuscate a file with Python3.10, it will only work for all the versions above Python3.10</strong>
+You have to try it yourself to see</strong>
 <br><br>

 -----